The Death of Keywords: Why AI Reads Your Content as Math

 How do you optimize for a mathematical coordinate system?
 You use Semantic Triangulation.

-1. Concept Clustering (Not Just Synonyms)
+1. Concept Clustering (not just synonyms)

 2. The "Dense" Introduction